osrf/ros2multirobotbook/src/integration_fleets_adapter_tutorial.md

 ### c.
 Initialize the robot API and set up RobotAdapter

-The `config.yaml` should include any connection credentials we'd need to connect to our robot or robot fleet manager.
+The `config.yaml` may include any connection credentials we'd need to connect to our robot or robot fleet manager.
 We parse this to the `RobotAPI` to easily interact between RMF and the robot's API.
+This is entirely optional; for more secure storage of credentials, do import them into RobotAPI accordingly.

 ```python
     # Initialize robot API for this fleet